scottoffen/jquery.toaster/README.md

 ### Variable Timeouts ###

 If you want notifications of different priorities to expire at different intervals, you'll be happy to know that the `settings.timeout` property can also be an object!
 In that case, the key should be the priority and the value the number of milliseconds to wait before auto-dismissing the notification.

+Any priority without a key-value pair will default to a 1500 millisecond timeout.